tezedge/tezedge-docs/contents/get-started/quick-start.md

 **4. Supported Linux distributions**

 We are linking rust code with pre-compiled Tezos shared library.
-For your convenience we have created pre-compiled binary files for most of the popular linux distributions:
+For your convenience, we have created pre-compiled binary files for most of the popular linux distributions:

 supported linux distributions: